Diabetes & Exercise – Having Diabetes, will exercise worsen my health ?

 - Aerobic exercise: includes brisk walking, dancing, cycling, swimming, climbing stairs, playing sports like tennis, etc

-- Involving in this form of exercise for 30 min to 60 min everyday has been shown to provide many benefits in type 2 diabetics
+- Involving in this form of exercise for 30 to 60 minutes every day has been shown to provide many benefits in people with type 2 diabetes

-- Muscle strenthening exercise: strength training with hand weights, elastic bands, or weight machines two to three times a week.
+- Muscle strengthening exercise: strength training with hand weights, elastic bands, or weight machines two to three times a week.

 - This kind of exercise helps strengthen muscles and bones